 Another day with another Shanghai itinerary (in 5 days)!
 The time really does fly.

-Once you have finished your class, head to the city center for a panoramic view of Shanghai, if you haven’t already been during your walking tour.
+Once you have finished your tour, head to the city center for a panoramic view of Shanghai, if you haven’t already been during your walking tour.

 Shanghai World Financial Center Tower